bsati/twirc-cpp/README.md

 Twitch IRC client implementation in C++ that can be used as a template for building bots.

+## Features

+This implementation only supports basic IRC connectivity.
+* Message tags are not parsed / supported.
+* SSL is only implemented experimentally and not tested. (add `#DEFINE SSL_SUPPORT` in `client.cpp`)
+* Rate limiting has not been implemented.
+If you intend to use this project as a template for building a real bot that sends messages I urge you to implement rate limiting.

 ## Building

 ### Conan